 One of the biggest things I miss since starting a low carb diet is sushi.
-Really good sushi with fresh fish and shrimp, rolled perfect in nori and rice.. yum!
+Really good sushi with fresh fish and shrimp, rolled perfect in nori sheets and rice.

-Now, I have a way to eat sushi without breaking my diet.
+Now, I have a way to satisfy my sushi craving without breaking my diet.

 This keto sushi recipe makes a wonderfully tasty meal if you are a seafood or shrimp lover.
-They are just as good as the rolls that you would get in a restaurant- just keto-friendly.
+They are just as good as the rolls that you would get in sushi restaurants.

-Making the rolls is surprisingly simple, and once you get the hang of it, you might find yourself making them all of the time!
+Making the keto-friendly rolls is surprisingly simple.
+Once you get the hang of it, you might find yourself making them all of the time!

-I make these quite frequently as they are perfect for satisfying a seafood or sushi craving without having too many carbs.
+I make these quite frequently as they are perfect for satisfying seafood or sushi cravings without having too many carbs.

-This sushi roll recipe is simple and delicious, with every ingredient creating a harmony of flavors.
+This low-carb sushi rolls recipe is simple and delicious, with every ingredient creating a harmony of flavors.

 Here’s what you need to make it:

-Making homemade cauliflower rice takes the place of white rice that you find in traditional sushi.
+Homemade cauliflower rice is used in place of traditional rice to make keto sushi.
 It’s very versatile and super low-carb.

-Cucumber adds a burst of freshness, while the avocado adds another rich and fatty element.
-You will also get plenty of seafood flavor from the seaweed wrap that holds everything together.
+Cucumber adds a burst of freshness, while the avocado slices add another rich and fatty element.
+You will also get plenty of seafood flavor from the shrimp and sheet of nori that holds everything together.

 How your keto sushi rolls taste can also be changed according to the type of dipping sauce that you choose.
 You could make them spicy and rich with sriracha, wasabi, and spicy mayo.

 And, of course, you can’t forget the soy sauce!
-Regular soy sauce is not gluten-free, so I recommend using coconut aminos as an alternative.
+If you can't find gluten-free soy sauce, I recommend using liquid aminos or coconut aminos as an alternative.

 Please note: Check out the recipe card at the bottom for a full list of ingredients used to make this low-carb recipe.

-- The secret to nice and tight roll that won’t fall apart on you is to squeeze it together as you roll it.
+- Squeeze it together as you roll it.
+Squeezing is the secret to nice and tight roll that won’t fall apart on you.
 This helps all of the ingredients to become completely compact and hold together.

-Making keto sushi rolls might seem like a lot of work, but it is really pretty simple.
+It may seem like a lot of work to make keto sushi rolls, but it is really pretty simple.
 It just takes a little time to assemble and requires no cooking time.

 For the full list of instructions, scroll to the bottom of this post.